 I used a pretty heavy duty glue that I had left over from a different project.
 Since you will not be able to wash this costume, you won’t have to worry about purchasing a washable fabric glue.
 You can definitely get a cheaper glue.

 Note: I layered several clumps of fluff towards the bottom to represent a fluffy cotton tail to keep in theme with the dust “bunny” portion of the costume.

 Mix 5 drops of black acrylic paint in about a cup of water in the bottom of the spray bottle.
 You can play around with the paint to water ratio depending on how dark you want your grey “dust” to be, but that is the ratio I used.

 Spray the dust balls on one side of the bunny costume with your watered down paint.
 Let dry and then flip it over and repeat.
 It does take a while to dry, so be patient.
 I ended up bringing it inside and hanging it on a hanger to dry over night in the shower.
 Just make sure to put something underneath to catch the paint drips.

 Pair your new costume with bunny ears or a DIY foam bunny mask and there you have it.
 An easy and fun last minute trick or treat costume.

-This dust bunny costume was so easy to make and I was able to use leftovers from various projects to make it.
-It took less than 30 minutes to make (besides drying time).
+This dust bunny costume was so easy to make and it took less than 30 minutes to assemble (besides drying time).

 I would love to hear from you.
 What are your favorite easy Halloween costumes?